Back to the Studio Scheme

 Artists are rarely given the space and time to use the studio freely – without working on a specific project or piece of work – but after many months of lockdown, with no access to suitable dance spaces, we felt it was vital that they were given freedom to just be in the studio, whatever form that took.
 For many it was both an emotional and inspiring experience.
 The artist’s worked across a range of styles, including Hip-Hop, Breakin’, Bharatanatyam, Kathak and Contemporary Dance.
 Some worked solo, while others with partners (following appropriate social distancing rules).
 Photographer Karol Wyszynski spent an hour with each artist towards the end of their week.
 The images on display here is just a small selection of the images he captured.

 Akeim Toussaint Buck

 Akeim Toussaint Buck is an interdisciplinary creative based in the UK.
 Akeim choreographed and performed in works: ‘Snakebox’s PLAY’ & ‘Windows Of Displacement.’
-He’s recent commission ‘Marvin’s Service’ with NSCD 2nd year BA students will be premiering on December 4th 2020.
+His recent commission ‘Marvin’s Service’ with NSCD 2nd year BA students premiered on December 4th 2020.